SamiB2/Calculator/README.md

 ### 6. **Styling**

 The `container` and `calculator` are styled through CSS in the linked `App.css`.
-The layout and button design are likely defined here.
+The layout and button design are likely defined here

 ---